felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/faqs.md

 - <Link to="/apps/ikentoo-lightspeed/faqs/troubleshooting-failed-orders/">Why Are Some Orders Not Received Correctly in Lightspeed K Series?</Link>
 - <Link to="/apps/ikentoo-lightspeed/faqs/migrating-from-deliverect/">I Just Migrated from Deliverect.
 What Should I Do To Receive Orders?</Link>
+- <Link to="/apps/ikentoo-lightspeed/faqs/create-ref-codes/">How Do I Create Ref Codes In Lightspeed?</Link>